IND v AUS: Rohit Sharma on India’s struggle against left-arm pace, Suryakumar Yadav’s form and more

 On Suryakumar Yadav

 In 23 ODI innings, Suryakumar has just twice reached the 50-run mark, and in his previous 10 innings.
-During India’s current three-match ODI series at home against Australia, veteran left-armer Mitchell Starc dismissed Suryakumar lbw for a golden duck in each of the first two games.
+During India’s current three-match ODI series at home against Australia, Starc dismissed Suryakumar lbw for a golden duck in each of the first two games.

 “Yes he got out in the last two games and the series before that as well, but he needs that consistent run, like back-to-back games, 7-8 or 10 games like that, so that he feels more comfortable,” Rohit said after India’s 10-wicket loss to Australia on Sunday.